Inside: A collection of stunning vintage daffodil drawings and illustrations free to print and in the Public Domain.

-It won’t be long until its daffodil season.
+It won’t be long until it’s the daffodil season.
 In many European countries, the flowers symbolize the beginning of spring.
 Here is a carefully curated collection of beautiful vintage daffodil flower drawings and botanical paintings.
-All free to download and print.
+All are free to download and print.

 Sometimes the flowers can appear as early as February.
 Depending on how mild or severe the winter weather has been.

 As daffodil flowers are so closely associated with spring.
 This explains why they are a very popular flower for Mother’s Day and Easter.
 Both of which fall in the spring.
-(Mothers day in the UK is in March, not May as with the US).
+(Mother’s Day in the UK is in March, not May, as in the US).

 Daffodils & Narcissus

-These are daffodil flower drawings, however, the daffodil is the official common name for ANY of the plants that fall into the genus Narcissus.
-So, if the plant is considered a Narcissus, it also is considered a daffodil as well.
+These are daffodil flower drawings.
+However, the daffodil is the official common name for plants in the Narcissus genus.
+So, if the plant is considered a Narcissus, it is also considered a daffodil.

 There are 26 to 60 different species of wild daffodils.
 They grow in meadows and forests.
-The flower is also commercially cultivated for mainly ornamental reasons and they are at least 13,000 different cultivate varieties of the flowers.
+The flower is also commercially cultivated for mainly ornamental reasons, and they are at least 13,000 different cultivated varieties of the flowers.

-Daffodils develop from the bulb which stores all nutrients required for the successful development of the stem and flowers.
+Daffodils develop from the bulb, which successfully stores all nutrients required to create the stem and flowers.

 Spring flowering bulbs are planted in the autumn.
-The cold period during the winter ensures proper development of root.
-They are one of the rare species of plants that are able to successfully grow through the snow.
+The cold period during the winter ensures the proper development of roots.
+They are one of the rare species of plants that can successfully grow through the snow.

-The daffodil flower as well as being the Welsh national flower, the symbol for a 10th wedding anniversary it is a fundraising symbol for various cancer charities.
-Mainly the American Cancer Society in the USand Marie Curie, in the UK.
+The daffodil flower, as well as being the Welsh national flower and the symbol for a 10th wedding anniversary, is a fundraising symbol for various cancer charities—mainly the American Cancer Society in the US and Marie Curie in the UK.